ranjeethks/GeoCodeProxy/README.md

 # Geocoding Proxy Service

 A simple proxy service that can fetch latitude and longitude for a given address using third party geocoding services (such as HERE, Geonames, Google).
-One of the services act as primary service and the remaining are back-up service.
+One of the services act as primary service (HERE) and the remaining are back-up service (Geonames and Google).
 Script follows a RESTful HTTP Interface and uses JSON for data serialization.

 ## Procedure